 Perinatal asphyxia severe enough to cause HIE is the most common cause of NE and seizures in term and near-term infants.
-Therapeutic hypothermia (TH) for 72 hours after birth is the standard of care for all infants with moderate-severe HIE 12.
-MRI is accepted as a central component in both diagnosing the nature and extent of injury in HIE, as well as providing important prognostic information.
-Whilst MRI should not be delayed in other causes of NE and / or seizures, in HIE it is important to understand the temporal evolution on the different MRI sequences.
+Therapeutic hypothermia (TH) for 72 hours after birth is the standard of care for all infants with moderate-severe HIE12.
+MRI is the central component in both diagnosing the nature and extent of injury in HIE, as well as providing important prognostic information.
+Whilst MRI should not be delayed in other causes of NE and / or seizures, in neonates with HIE who may also be being cooled, it is particularly important to understand the temporal evolution of typical patterns of injury on the different MRI sequences.
 While DWI and T2-weighted sequences optimally detect injury on imaging before day 7 (and ideally before day 5), changes on T1-weighted sequences may not be as apparent until after day 5, with maximal injury evident at 10 to 14 days post injury.
-T1-weighted images are essential in the evaluation of myelin development.
+T1weighted images are essential in the evaluation of myelin development alongside the findings from T2-weighted images.
 A comprehensive protocol with all recommended sequences should be used regardless of the timing of the scan.
 Cooling does not appear to change the pattern of injury on MRI if present13.